sandhya-bdb/CNN-model-for-Fruit-Classification-using-ResNet50/README.md

 ### Model Details
 Used ResNet50 for transfer learning
-Model was trained on around 1700 images with 6 target classes Front Normal
+Model was trained on around 16000 images with 16 target classes with the following fruit classes:
-Front Crushed
-Front Breakage
-Rear Normal
-Rear Crushed
-Rear Breakage
+ Banana
+ Lemon
+ Lulo
+ Mango
+ Orange
+ Strawberry
+ Tamarillo
+ Tomato

-The accuracy on the validation set was around 80%
+The accuracy on the validation set was around 90%
 ### Set Up
 To get started, first install the dependencies using: